Dorset Farmers' Market

 Gagnon Lumber, located in Pittsford, Vermont was selected as our wood supplier for two reasons, (1) all its wood supply is from Vermont forests, with over 80% of it coming from the county where we live.
 Most of their wood comes from land that is privately owned, including over 1,200 acres owned by the Gagnon family and, (2) Gagnon understands sustainable forestry and managing forests in a way that will not only meets our needs now, but also meets the needs of future generations, and they also support sustainability by using timber harvested from land enrolled under Vermont’s UVA (Use Value Appraisal) Program.

-One year later we are incredibly pleased with the additional outdoor space that the pergola and pea stone gravel patio provide, but the aesthetic beauty of fine timber frame construction is something that we will enjoy for many years!
+Three years later we are incredibly pleased with the additional outdoor space that the pergola and pea stone gravel patio provide, but the aesthetic beauty of fine timber frame construction is something that we will enjoy for many years!

 Local Back Story